History of construction: Early writers

-Nineteenth-century studies
+19th century studies

-In the nineteenth century, lecturers increasingly illustrated their lectures with images of building techniques used in the past and these type of images increasingly appeared in construction textbooks, such as Rondelet's.
+In the nineteenth century, lecturers increasingly illustrated their lectures with images of building techniques used in the past and these types of images increasingly appeared in construction textbooks, such as Rondelet's.
 The greatest advances, however, were made by English and French (and later German) architects attempting to understand, record and analyse Gothic buildings.
 Typical of this type of writing are the works of Robert Willis in England, Viollet-le-Duc in France and Ungewitter in Germany.
 None of these however were seeking to suggest that the history of construction represented a new approach to the subject of architectural history.
 Auguste Choisy was perhaps the first author to seriously attempt to undertake such a study.